santwsvi/mapa-do-maroto/README.md

 MIT License

-Copyright (c) 2026 Felipe Giannetti Fontenelle
+Copyright (c) 2026 Victor Gabriel Santos Rocha

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal